bnvmxm/va/README.md

 ![Architecture](docs/architecture-layers-v1.png "Architecture")

-This seems to be the essential setup, aiming any production-ready app which is pretty familiar to any developer from any technology stack.
+This seems to be the essential setup which is pretty familiar to any developer from any technology stack.
 We should bear in mind that Flutter's *"everything is a widget"* term is nearly a metaphor, and as an approach to a production-ready solution, should be treated as the UI construction paradigm only.

 Even for minimal apps based on this Starter baseline, for good Testability and easier code maintenace, the following areas are explicitly distinguished and considered as separated in terms of code responsibility:
 * **App**, Application Presentation Layer